Clean changes

 Solving change requests

 Change requests should be applied in separate fixup or squash commits.
-Rebasing the branch during an ongoing review is not appreciated unless there is a good reason for it, like pulling in some new and necessary changes from master, because it makes it harder for the reviewers to know what the new changes are and what they have already reviewed.
+Rebasing the branch during an ongoing review is not appreciated unless there is a good reason for it, like pulling in some new and necessary changes from the main branch, because it makes it harder for the reviewers to know what the new changes are and what they have already reviewed.

-These commits should be merged into staging as well when they are done.
+These commits should be integrated into staging as well when they are done.

 Staging

-Once the PR is opened, the branch can be merged into staging, unless it contains considerable logic in the migrations, in which case the reviewers should prioritize reviewing the migrations, and giving a thumbs up before merging.
+Once the PR is opened, the branch can be integrated into staging, unless it contains considerable logic in the migrations, in which case the reviewers should prioritize reviewing the migrations, and giving a thumbs up before integration.

 git switch staging